Modification of relativistic beam fields under the influence of external conducting and ferromagnetic flat boundaries: Fields from image charges

 Suppose that the distance between plates is of the order $10a$.
-Thus, the electric field of each image is described by (\ref{s3-3}).
-To calculate the image electric field component $E_{y, im} (y)$ in front of the plate, we add the contributions from all image fields in the infinite series \cite{Laslett:1963jn}, \cite{Laslett:1987jn}, \cite{Wiedemann:2007yf}, \cite{Hofmann:1992ki}
+Thus, the electric field of each image is described by Eq. (\ref{s3-3}).
+To calculate the image electric field component $E_{y, \rm im} (y)$ in front of the plate, we add the contributions from all image fields in the infinite series \cite{Laslett:1963jn, Laslett:1987jn, Wiedemann:2007yf, Hofmann:1992ki}:

-The representation (\ref{s4-1}) keep the same form irrespective the relative position of the bunch center and the observation point between plates, $(\bar{y}\ge 0,\, y\ge\bar{y},\, y<\bar{y})$ or $(\bar{y}<0,\, y\le\bar{y},\, y>\bar{y})$.
-These image fields must be added to the direct field of the bunch (\ref{s3-3}) to meet the boundary condition that the electric field enters conducting surfaces perpendicular.
+The representation (\ref{s4-1}) keeps the same form irrespective of the relative position of the bunch center and the observation point between plates, $(\bar{y}\ge 0,\, y\ge\bar{y},\, y<\bar{y})$ or $(\bar{y}<0,\, y\le\bar{y},\, y>\bar{y})$.
+These image fields must be added to the direct field of the bunch (\ref{s3-3}) to meet the boundary condition that the electric field enters conducting surfaces perpendicularly.